kubesphere/notification-manager/docs/crds/receiver.md

           - critical
 ```

-An email receiver only receive cluster-level notifications.
+An email receiver only receives cluster-level notifications.

 ```yaml
 email: